Genetics is the study of heredity, the process of a parent passing certain genes on to their children.

-Keep in mind that genetic tests done before you conceive often can tell you only the odds of having a child with a certain birth defect.
+Keep in mind that genetic tests that are done before you get pregnant (conceive) can usually only tell you the odds of having a child with a certain birth defect.
 For instance, you may learn that you have a 1 in 4 chance of having a child with a certain disease or defect.

-If you decide to conceive (get pregnant), you will need more tests to see if your baby will have the defect or not.
+If you decide to conceive, you will need more tests to see if your baby will have the defect or not.

 For those who may be at risk, test results can help answer such questions as:

-You can prepare by finding out if any medical problems run in your family, such as:
+You can prepare by finding out if any medical problems like these run in your family:

 Steps in genetic counseling include:

-If you choose to be tested after you become pregnant, tests that may be done on the fetus (unborn baby) include:
+If you choose to be tested after you become pregnant, tests that may be done during the pregnancy (either on the mother or fetus) include:

 These tests have some risks.
 They may cause infection, harm the fetus, or cause a miscarriage.
 If you are worried about these risks, talk to your doctor.

-The point of genetic counseling is simply to help parents make informed decisions.
-A good genetic counselor will help you figure out how to use the information you get from your tests.
-If you are at risk or you find out that you will have a baby with a disorder, your counselor and doctor will talk to you about options and resources.
+The purpose of genetic counseling is simply to help parents make informed decisions.
+A genetic counselor will help you figure out how to use the information you get from your tests.
+If you are at risk, or if you find out that your baby has a disorder, your counselor and doctor will talk to you about options and resources.
 But the decisions are yours to make.